LoopPerfect/conduit/docs/FAQ.md

 Range-V3 focuses on implementing an API compatible with the Ranges-TS.
 Although there is some intersection between Range-V3 and Conduit's Sequences API, Conduit's API is much leaner.
 This enables more composability and compiler optimizations.

+Furthermore Range-V3 implements every operation using templates, leading to a unique type for each iterator/container constructed.
+This leads to large compile times.
+In Conduit every operation returns a `seq<T>`.

 ### Why does `seq` not implement `.base()` ?

 `.base()` returns the pointer to the original iterator.
 For example: